-The fees of Bond Counsel, Disclosure Counsel, and the Municipal Advisor are contingent upon the sale of the Bonds.
-From time to time, Bond Counsel and Disclosure Counsel serve as counsel to the Municipal Advisor and other parties that may be involved with the Bonds with respect to transactions other than the issuance of the Bonds.
+The fees of Bond Counsel/Disclosure Counsel and the Municipal Advisor are contingent upon the sale of the Bonds.
+From time to time, Bond Counsel/Disclosure Counsel serves as counsel to the Municipal Advisor and other parties that may be involved with the Bonds with respect to transactions other than the issuance of the Bonds.